Collection Detection Answer No. 3

 This item was found after the war by members of the Australian War Records Section.
 A small group, led by Lieutenant William Hopkin James, worked alongside Captain Charles Bean who led the Historical Mission to Gallipoli early in 1919.
 They were taking photographs and collecting items for the national collection now housed at the Australian War Memorial.

 27 year old sawmill manager William James, of Newcastle in New South wales, enlisted soon after the outbreak of the war in 1914 initially into the 6th and then into the 1st Light Horse Regiment.
 He served on Gallipoli right up until the last barge left on the last day of evacuation.
-During subsequent service on the Western Front, he was awarded the Military Cross in 1917, “for conspicuous gallantry and devotion to duty”.
+During subsequent service in Palestine, he was awarded the Military Cross in 1917, “for conspicuous gallantry and devotion to duty”.
 While in command of his squadron he captured more than 300 prisoners and four machine guns under heavy artillery fire.

 After Armistice, James worked with the War Records Section until discharge from the AIF early in 1920.
 His extensive knowledge of the terrain and operations undertaken at Gallipoli were invaluable in the painstaking collection of items from the peninsula.